NextronSystems/thor-manual/scanning/using-thor.rst

 --------------------

-THOR integrates `PE-Sieve <https://github.com/hasherezade/pe-sieve>`__, an open-source tool by @hasherezade to check for malware masquerading as benevolent processes.
+THOR integrates `PE-Sieve <https://github.com/hasherezade/pe-sieve>`__, an open-source tool by @hasherezade to check for malware masquerading as legitimate processes.

-PE-Sieve is part of the ProcessIntegrity feature, which can be activated by using the ``--process-integrity`` flag.
-It runs on Windows as part of the ProcessCheck module and is capable of detecting advanced techniques such as "Process Doppelganging".
+PE-Sieve is part of the ProcessIntegrity feature, which can be activated with the ``--process-integrity`` flag.
+It runs on Windows as part of the ProcessCheck module and can detect advanced techniques such as "Process Doppelganging".

-When investigating infections, you can also raise the sensitivity of the integrated PE-Sieve beyond the default with ``--process-integrity-full`` (at the cost of possible false positives).
+When investigating infections, you can also increase the sensitivity of the integrated PE-Sieve beyond the default with ``--process-integrity-full`` at the cost of possible false positives.

 THOR reports PE-Sieve results as follows: